-According to the National Environment Agency (NEA), PSI stands for Pollutant Standards Index, and gives an indication of air quality based on the 24-hour average of PM 2.5 concentration levels among other pollutants.
+According to the National Environment Agency (NEA), PSI stands for Pollutant Standards Index, and gives an indication of air quality based on the 24-hour average of PM 2.5 concentration levels among other pollutants (PM10, ozone, sulphur dioxide, nitrogen dioxide and carbon monoxide).
 The 1-hour PM2.5 levels, however, provide an indication of the current air quality and it’s these particles that you have to worry about.
 Because of their small size (approximately 1/30th the average width of a human hair), fine particles can lodge deeply into the lungs.

 AQICN.org is our go-to website for checking the current status of haze and air pollution in Singapore.
 This website does a great job of updating the dangerous PM2.5 levels every hour based on data provided by NEA from different areas around Singapore – Central, South, West, East and North – as well as all over the world.